 This type of insurance should cover you against theft or damage of your materials or finished products.

-Do I need insurance for employees working from home?
+Do I need insurance for employees working from my home?

 If your business has employees who come to your home, you should also look at employer’s liability insurance.